phyominpaing/learn_react_js/1-js-paradigm.md

 ---

 2.  #### Declarative Programming:
-    - Focuses on what you want to achieve, not how to do it.
+    - Focuses on what you want to achieve, not how to do it.You don't need to write step by step instructions to execute the code.
     - You describe the logic and let JavaScript handle the underlying steps.
     - Example: